How to build SaaS customer training that shortens time-to-value

 A quick example from Lazarev.agency — Rentcredit case study

 That analysis helped crystallize the product concept with feature ideas for renting, inspections, and deposits.
-With a clear product roadmap in place, we constructed the user flows end to end.
+With a clear SaaS product roadmap in place, we constructed the user flows end to end.
 Then our SaaS designers shaped paths from first interaction to final tasks so the experience stayed consistent and intuitive.

 This job-based structure — listing a property, receiving a deposit, completing an inspection — is the same structure your SaaS customer training should teach.